 Beware of companies who try to charge extra fees for tasks such as clearing the title or fixing up your home.
 The cost of these services should already be factored in by the company when they make you an offer for your home.
 Experienced home investors understand the time and work needed to put your home on the market or rent it out, and they’ll factor this in when they make you an offer.

 In fact, they’ll often provide help with potentially sticky issues such as selling an inherited home without a will or selling a home with a lien on it.
-These services are provided to you at no additional charge, much as a Realtor spends time showing your home and suggesting improvements without charging a fee for these services.
+They provide these services for no additional charge.
 They can be invaluable, however, since most people don’t have experience dealing with these issues, but companies like Big State Home Buyers have seen just about every problem imaginable – more than once!

 Companies like Big State Home Buyers are able to pay the full amount owed for your house in cash at closing.
 You can be paid with a check, or if you’d prefer, you can have the money wired to you upon closing.